euclio/vimrc/README.md

 On Windows, the command is:

     cd
-    mklink _vimrc vimfiles\.vimrc
+    mklink /H _vimrc vimfiles\.vimrc

 The same process must be followed for the `.gvimrc` for GUI settings.
+For Windows, the user must create a hard link for edits in the link to carry over to the actual file.

 Keeping my vim settings the same across computers is now as easy as executing `:BundleInstall!` while inside vim.
 I have included a vimscript that will set